OpenDSA/OpenDSA/RST/en/Glossary.rst

       to the memory manager to reserve a block of memory and store some bytes there.

+   merge insert sort
+      A synonym for the :term:`Ford and Johnson sort`.

    message
       In a :term:`memory manager` implementation
       (particularly a memory manager implemented with a